• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

 • Almond Butter - It is the main ingredient.
-For the best texture use a creamy kind like Barney's, which is no-stir, thick and creamy.
+As I explain in the blog post, recipes with almond butter, use a creamy kind like Barney's, which is no-stir, thick and creamy.
 I also used it in my almond butter cookies.

-• Almond flour - Super fine flour gives a soft texture like in almond flour cake.
+• Almond flour - Super fine flour gives a soft texture like in almond flour cake or all almond flour dessert recipes.

 • Almonds - Used coarsely chopped sliced or chopped toasted, raw whole almonds.

-• Coconut oil - Compliments the ingredients, adds a boost of nutrition and healthy fats.
+• Coconut oil - Compliments the ingredients, adds a boost of nutrition and healthy fats, as in all coconut oil recipes.

 • Maple syrup - Makes it refined sugar-free.